Key Takeaways

 How Much Tail Insurance Do I Need?

-Tail insurance isn't legally required, but many professionals consider it essential financial protection.
-Ask yourself these three questions to see if tail insurance makes sense for you:
+Tail insurance isn't legally required, but many professionals need essential financial protection when leaving claims-made policies.
+Determine if tail insurance makes sense by evaluating these factors

 oneSign icon